Degree projects in Astronomy and Space Physics

 Our division offers a range of possible bachelor- and master projects in astrophysics related to these fields of research.
 We have assembled a list of researchers able to supervise projects with a short description of their fields of research and interests.
 Please feel welcome to contact any or all of them to discuss possible projects.

-Eric Stempels, Space Science Awareness (SSA)
+Eric Stempels, Meteor observations / Space Situational Awareness (SSA)

 Paul Barklem, atomic and molecular astrophysics